-G. Focused Review:
+G. Remediation

-Students within the Nursing Program who achieve below an 80% on any unit exam, achieve below the benchmark on ATI, submit unsatisfactory clinical work, or perform unsatisfactorily on any graded class component will be placed on an Academic Focused Review Plan with the Student Success Coach.
-The purpose of an Academic Focused Review Plan is to ensure student comprehension of material and promote success within the Nursing Program.
+Students within the Nursing Program who achieve below an 80% on any unit exam, achieve below the benchmark on ATI, submit unsatisfactory clinical work, or perform unsatisfactorily on any graded class component will be required to complete remediation with the Student Success Coach.
+The purpose of remediation is to ensure student comprehension of material and promote success within the Nursing Program.
 To accomplish this, each plan is individualized based on the student's needs.

-Once students have received their grade, it is the student's responsibility to check their email for a Focused Review from the Student Success Coach and complete all necessary requirements within the Focused Review Plan, including getting all signatures required in a timely manner, in order to progress in the program.
+Once students have received their grade, it is the student's responsibility to check their email for required remediation from the Student Success Coach and complete all necessary requirements, including getting all signatures required in a timely manner.
 All appointments and/or arrangements should be made immediately to ensure completion by the deadline.

-Failing to meet the requirements of the Student Success Plan and/or Focused Review requirements as set forth by the instructor and/or Student Success Coach will result in point deductions on the PPS grade rubric and/or the generation of a SNIP.
-(See Appendices E & F)
+Failing to meet the requirements of the Student Success Plan and/or Remediation requirements as set forth by the instructor and/or Student Success Coach will result in a SNIP.
+(Appendices E & F)